 Do you need life insurance for a mortgage?

-11 min Read Published: 07 Jan 2024
+11 min Read Published: 17 Dec 2024

-Do you need life insurance to get a mortgage?No, you don't normally need life insurance for a mortgage but in many circumstances, it is a good idea to have life insurance just in case.
+Do you need life insurance to get a mortgage?No, you don't normally need life insurance for a mortgage but in many circumstances, it is a good idea to buy life insurance just in case.
 Life insurance will protect your home against repossession if you die before the mortgage is repaid - a situation where your family may struggle to make the mortgage repayments without your income.

 A mortgage is most likely the biggest debt you will leave behind if you die before it is repaid.
 It is possible to get your mortgage debt covered cheaply with life insurance, but in this article, we explain what you should consider first and how to get up to £100 cashback* if you do need life insurance.